 Picking a random business name is a bad idea.
 It will not harness the power of community, it is quickly forgotten, and it’s tough to build a brand around.
-So, where do I get ideas on how to name a business?
+So, where do I get inspiration?

 1. Keep the spelling simple.

-If a kid has a tough time spelling your name forget that choice.
-With so many reasons why a business goes under, don’t make this one.
+If a kid would have difficulty spelling your name forget that choice.
+With so many reasons why a company goes under, don’t make this one.
 If customers can’t remember how your company name is spelled that’s a missed sale.
 Your competitor gets that customer.

 Be creative, yes.
 But leave the complicated stuff to someone else.
 Clients should be able to hear your name once, spell it, and find you instantly.

 If you go with something that would trip up a spelling be contestant, that’s just the beginning of your problems.
-Add the trouble would-be customers will have trying to find you on social media.
+Now, add the trouble would-be buyers will have trying to find you on social media.
 Our web designer sums it up best, “Keep it simple.”

 2. Who are you?

-With a clear definition of why you do what you do, choosing the right business name will be easier.
+With a clear definition of why you do what you do, choosing an awesome name will be easier.
 As with other business task, the naming process requires clear objectives.
 Does your name reflect this?

 Make it easy for your customers.
 Häagen-Dazs is great ice cream.
 But the name?
 Sure, they are well known today, but they have been at it since 1960.
 What will your product or service do for your client?
 What problem do you solve?
 Settle on a name that says that.